jovanfrandika/gochita/README.md

 /show-list - To show channel's subscribed show

+/show-subscribe-all - To subscribe new shows to a channel

+/show-unsubscribe-all - To unsubscribe new shows to a channel

 /show-subscribe query:<show title> - To subscribe a show to a channel

 /show-unsubscribe query:<show title> - To unsubscribe a show to a channel

-/headline-subscribe - To subscribe headlines to a channel
+/headline-subscribe-all - To subscribe new headlines to a channel

-/headline-unsubscribe - To unsubscribe headlines to a channel
+/headline-unsubscribe-all - To unsubscribe new headlines to a channel

 ## Contributing
 ```